JetBrains/youtrack-mobile/README.md

 * Compile and install app to emulator by `npm run ios`.
 You only need to perform this once.

+#### Debug

 Press CMD+D to debug while the app is running on the simulator.
-For more details see the [documentation](https://facebook.github.io/react-native/docs/debugging.html).
+Refer to the official [documentation](https://facebook.github.io/react-native/docs/debugging.html).

 ### Android